thomas-jagoda/thomas-jagoda/_pages/projects-index.md

 -   [Log Pots For All](/articles/log-pots/) - an interactive tool for building your own log and anti-log pots using linear pots and loading resistors.
+-   [Add Libraries To OrCad Capture](/articles/pspice-lib/) - having trouble installing or simulating `pspice` libraries?
+Maybe this will help.

 ## Circuits I've Designed and Built